hallambaker/Mathematical-Mesh/Web/Reference/profile.md

     get   Describe the specified profile
-    hello   Connect to the service(s) a profile is connected to and report status. import   Import the specified profile data to the specified file list   List all profiles on the local machine pin   Get a pin value to pre-authorize a connection purge   Purge the Mesh recovery key from this device
+    hello   Connect to the service(s) a profile is connected to and report status. import   Import the specified profile data to the specified file info   Report the public keys of the specified account list   List all profiles on the local machine pin   Get a pin value to pre-authorize a connection purge   Purge the Mesh recovery key from this device